-The following article shows a way to crop and resize an image to a desired size using DynamicCrop tool.
-The general idea is thathaving an image in its original size and wishing croping and resizing it for web publication in a defined size, it will be utilized the process DynamicCrop to generate a new image in one simple step.
+The following article shows a way to crop and resize an image to a desired size using the DynamicCrop tool.
+This tool allows you to crop and resize your large image for web publication at a prescribed size, frame your image subject as you wish, or remove stacking artifacts, all in one simple step.

-The original size in pixel of the image can be read in the tool bar information of the aplication, normally in the botton of the screen.
+The original image size in pixels can be read in the tool bar information of the application, normally at the bottom of the screen.

-w correspond to width and h to height (followed are the channel numbers, deep in bits, color space and size of the file).
+w corresponds to width and h to height.
+(The other figures are the channel numbers, depth in bits, color space, and size of the file).

-Note that once this was done, the pointer changes depending on where is positioned.
-In the corners and laterals can be modified in width and height (indicated this by a box pointer with little indicators of the available direction of modification depending on which lateral or corner the cursor is positioned), and out of the crop area a circular pointer will indicates the possibility of rotate the crop.
-If the crop area is outside the image area, this shortage will be filled with the color indicated into the option Fill Color of DynamicCrop, being by default black.
+Note that the pointer now changes depending on where it is positioned.
+The corners and sides of the crop can be moved (indicated by a box with little indicators for the allowable direction), and outside the crop area a circular pointer indicates that the crop may be rotated.
+Drag the mouse when you want to perform the operation indicated by the cursor.
+If the crop area is outside the image area, the gap will be filled with the color indicated under Fill Color (black by default).

-The cursor in the corners of the crop allows to modify height and width simultaneously, from the corner where is positioned.
-In the example: bottom right.
-The actual exact size of the crop can be read into Size/Position in DynamicCrop.
+The cursor in a corner of the crop allows you to move the corner.
+The example shows the bottom right.
+The actual exact size of the crop can be read under Size/Position.

-Outside the crop area, but inside the image window, a circular pointer indicates the possibility of rotate the crop.
-The exact angle in which the crop has been rotated can be read into Rotation of DynamicCrop.
+Outside the crop area but inside the image window, a circular pointer indicates that you can rotate the crop.
+The exact angle of rotation can be read under Rotation.

-Inside the crop area a square pointer indicate the option to move the crop, without modifying it size, simply repositioning the crop area inside the image window.
+Inside the crop area a square pointer indicates that you can move the crop without modifying its size, simply repositioning the crop area inside the image window.

 Now have to be considered with attention the values of Scale X and Scale Y, which have changed from 1.0000 to a lower value (because the image is being reduced).
 As we wish that the scale in X (horizontal) is equal to the scale in Y (vertical) since otherwise the image will be distorted (lost it aspect ratio), one of the values must be copied (either X or Y), so that both are equal.
 Assuming that the width of the cropping area is the priority, must be copied the Scale X value to Scale Y.